brcoding/GoMud/README.md

 go run .
 ```

-5. This file is automatically added to `.gitignore` to prevent committing your API key to the repository.
+6. This file is automatically added to `.gitignore` to prevent committing your API key to the repository.

+7. Token usage tracking:
+   - The system automatically tracks API usage per user
+   - Players can view their token usage with the `status` command
+   - Token costs are calculated based on the model used

 For more details on LLM configuration, see [docs/llm-help.md](docs/llm-help.md).